 This extremely amiable technique is based simply on plans and timetables, and milestones completed during the software development process.
-You get all the updates of achievements that are in loop or completed on the achievements on a regular basis.
+You get all the updates of achievements that are in a loop or completed on achievements on a regular basis.
 It is most preferred because it is extremely clear and engaging, ensuring that users remain focused on their objectives.

 2. Faster Business Results